• Skip to primary navigation

 • Use rolled oats rather than instant oats for this recipe.

-• To make vegan overnight protein oats: use a dairy free milk such as coconut milk or almond milk, vegan protein powder, and maple syrup.
+• To make these into vegan overnight protein oats: use a dairy-free milk such as coconut milk or almond milk, vegan protein powder, and maple syrup.

-• Gluten free variation: be sure to use certified gluten free oats and gluten free protein powder.
+• To make these overnight oats gluten-free: be sure to use certified gluten-free oats and gluten-free protein powder.

-• To make these oats a little sweeter, add an extra tablespoon of honey or maple syrup.
+• To make these oats a little sweeter, add an extra tablespoon of honey or maple syrup or some jam such as my blueberry chia jam recipe or plum chia jam.

 How to store: